opulencephp/docs/memcached.md

 Opulence lets you choose whichever Memcached library you'd like.
 The built-in library `\Memcached` is the most popular.

 <h2 id="creating-memcached-connection">Creating a Memcached Connection</h2>
-`Opulence\Memcached\Memcached` accepts either a single client or a list of clients as well as a `TypeMapper` to help you convert to and from Memcached types.
+`Opulence\Memcached\Memcached` acts as a convenient wrapper around Memcached.
+It accepts either a single client or a list of clients as well as a `TypeMapper` to help you convert to and from Memcached types.
 Opulence uses magic methods to pass on method calls to the underlying Memcached client(s).

 <h4 id="single-client">Single Client</h4>
 ```php